natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Netz.md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The F-16A Netz is very strong in a dogfight due to its excellent TWR and energy retention, its highly manoeuvrable and can easily reach its top speed even when climbing.
-Its so good that you will often experience the effects of the G-limit, so when making a sharp turn keep that in mind.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics